rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ sudo ./pps-client-4.4.14-v7+
 ```
 The pps-client version must match the version of the Linux kernel on the RPi.
-The kernel version can be determined by running "`uname -r`" on an RPi terminal.
+The kernel version can be determined by running `uname -r` on an RPi terminal.
 Version matching is necessary because pps-client contains a kernel driver and all kernel drivers are compiled against a specific version of the Linux kernel and can only run on that kernel version.

 A few different Linux kernels are currently supported and more will be.
-This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated. fortunately that will not happen unless you run "`sudo rpi-update`".
+This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated.
+Fortunately that will not happen unless you run `sudo rpi-update`.
 However, kernel development is proceeding very rapidly right now.
 Noticeable improvements occur from release to release.
 Our experience has been that is worthwhile to keep the kernel updated.
 The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel and the version problem will go away.

 # Uninstalling
 ---